 Under FFDCA section 408(g), 21 U.S.C.
 346a, any person may file an objection to any aspect of this regulation and may also request a hearing on those objections.
 You must file your objection or request a hearing on this regulation in accordance with the instructions provided in 40 CFR part 178.
-To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2011-0829 in the subject line on the first page of your submission.
-All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before September 25, 2012.
+To ensure proper receipt by EPA, you must identify docket ID number EPA-HQ-OPP-2018-0150 in the subject line on the first page of your submission.
+All objections and requests for a hearing must be in writing, and must be received by the Hearing Clerk on or before October 1, 2018.
 Addresses for mail and hand delivery of objections and hearing requests are provided in 40 CFR 178.25(b).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit a copy of your non-CBI objection or hearing request, identified by docket ID number EPA-HQ-OPP-2011-0829, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2018-0150, by one of the following methods:

 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

 II.
 Petition for Exemption